-KAREN STATE — In dense jungle about 20 kilometers northeast of Taungoo, Jean-Yves Branchard hacks at thickets of vine with a stubby machete, pausing to contemplate a cacao pod blackened with disease.
-“The price you pay for being organic,” sighs the Frenchman, as sweat washes flecks of soil from his heavy jowls.
-Considering all the … More Frenchman Setting the Bar for Myanmar Chocolate
+(Irrawaddy, July 2017) KAREN STATE — In dense jungle about 20 kilometers northeast of Taungoo, Jean-Yves Branchard hacks at thickets of vine with a stubby machete, pausing to contemplate a cacao pod blackened with disease.
+“The price you pay for being organic,” sighs the Frenchman, as sweat washes flecks of soil from his heavy jowls. … More Frenchman Setting the Bar for Myanmar Chocolate

-(Southeast Asia Globe, October 2016) Nguyen Ba Hai has developed haptic technology that helps the blind and visually impaired navigate the world around them, all while managing to stave off corporate interests and attract international praise “Humans are the same everywhere… We help people not only because they are Vietnamese but because they are human” … More Good vibrations: the Vietnamese inventor helping the blind to ‘see’
+(Southeast Asia Globe, October 2016) Nguyen Ba Hai has developed haptic technology that helps the blind and visually impaired navigate the world around them, all while managing to stave off corporate interests and attract international praise Photography by Vinh Dao When Nguyen Ba Hai graduated from a Korean university with a PhD in biorobotics, he … More Good vibrations: the Vietnamese inventor helping the blind to ‘see’

 (AsiaLIFE cover, May 2016) Saigon is attracting the attention of the world’s largest high-tech corporations and is becoming home to thousands of startup companies, prompting people to ask, could this chaotic city of a developing nation become the next Silicon Valley?
 By Lorcan Lovett.
 Main photo by Vinh Dao.
 About 20 yellow-shirted motorbike riders are … More Saigon: the next Silicon Valley?